A sequential linear complementarity problem method for generalized Nash equilibrium problems: A sequential linear complementarity problem method

-Since both $D^\nu$ and $C$ are polyhedra, their intersection is a polyhedron.
-Moreover, the image of a polyhedron under a linear operator is also a polyhedron (see \cite[Theorem 19.3]{rockafellar1997convex}), which completes the proof. \end{proof}
+Since both $D^\nu$ and $C$ are polyhedra, their intersection $D^\nu \cap C$ is a polyhedron.
+Moreover, the image of a polyhedron under a linear operator is also a polyhedron (see \cite[Theorem 19.3]{rockafellar1970convex}).
+Hence, $\hC^\nu$ is a polyhedron, which completes the proof. \end{proof}

-This result is quite important for many practical issues.
-In GNEPs, each player's private strategy set is commonly unbounded, highly preventing the application from classical fixed point theorem based on compactness.
-However, a kind advantage for GNEP is the non-private constraints.
-In this case, the restricted strategy $\hC^\nu$ is actually compact.
-For example, for the GNE subproblem~\eqref{subproblem} from Example~\ref{exm-internet}, the set $\hC^\nu$ is compact at any $x\in \R^n_{++}$.
+This result is important in practice.
+In GNEPs, each player's private strategy set is commonly unbounded, preventing the direct application of classical fixed point theorems that rely on compactness.
+However, the non-private constraints provide an advantage, which ensures that the restricted strategy set $\hC^\nu$ is actually compact.
+For example, $\hC^\nu$ is compact at any $x\in \R^n_{++}$ for the GNE subproblem~\eqref{subproblem} in Example~\ref{exm-internet}.